 The two basic elements of this piece bring their own unique characteristics, and when they converge, the cold and more aggressive metallic gestures are contrasted with the gentle warmth of the wood at various levels of intensity and harmony.

-Convergences will appear along with six other electronic works on the new album by Ravello Records.
+Convergences is published along with six other electronic works on the 2018 album release titled Mind & Machine Vol. 2.

 The sights and sounds that inspired Messiaen inspire still, and this work is designed to be both a tribute to him and a colorful contribution to the electroacoustic genre.

-Audio recordings of wildlife and other sound textures at Bryce Canyon National Park and Mount Messiaen in Parowan, Utah provide the raw material for this composition.
+Audio recordings of wildlife and other sound textures at Bryce Canyon National Park and Mount Messiaen in Parowan, Utah provide the raw material for this three-movement tri-phonic composition.

-The recorded sounds will be digitally sculpted using electronic techniques and tools, and the finished work will aim to explore the space and capture the essence of this beautiful region.
+The finished work aims to explore the space and capture the essence of this beautiful region.